Police-Data-Accessibility-Project/design-system/README.md

 gh repo clone Police-Data-Accessibility-Project/design-system
 ```

-2. CD into the project folder and install dependencies
+2. CD into the project directory and install dependencies

 ```
 cd design-system
 npm i
 ```

 3. Step 2 should result in the `build` script being run after packages are installed.
-Check the `dist` folder for changes.
+Check the `dist` directory for changes.
 You then may want to take one or both of the following steps:

-- If `build` wasn't called when you installed deps, build styles and images to the `dist` folder:
+- If `build` wasn't called when you installed deps, build styles and images to the `dist` directory:

 ```
 npm run build